exercism/crystal/exercises/strain/README.md

 Note that the union of keep and discard is all the elements.

-The functions may be called `keep` and `discard`, or they may need different names in order to not clash with existing functions or concepts in your language.
+The methods may be called `keep` and `discard`, or they may need different names in order to not clash with existing methods or concepts in your language.

 ## Restrictions